 Converting your civil partnership to a marriage

-- Sign a statement to confirm you have not dissolved your civil partnership and that you both wish to convert it to a marriage.
+• Sign a statement to confirm you have not dissolved your civil partnership.
+Rather that that you both wish to convert it to a marriage.

-The conversion will be registered online, and a handwritten certificate will be issued.
+Once you have completed the conversion it will be registered online.
+A handwritten certificate will be issued.

 Partnerships which can be converted into a marriage in England and Wales